libbymiller/covid-uk/README.md

 For 50 runs, each set takes about 6-16 hours on a current laptop.

+## Testing After Development

+Included within the repository is a set of tests which are designed to be run from a development branch, they compare the results obtained with the current scripts to those obtained with running the original source code from the parent repository.
+It is recommended you run:

+`bash run_all.sh <no. stochastic realisations>`

+which will run the relevant R code followed by the Python nose tests.
+The tests require you to install the modules contained with the `tests/requirements.txt` file.

 ## Running on Docker

 **NOTE:** It is highly recommended you change the `git clone` statement within the Dockerfile to refer to your own fork of this repository!